zupzup/reactgym/README.md

     * list of exercises, field for reps (number), field for weight (number), counter starts when 'save' is pressed

 #TODOS:
-* header manipulation from anywhere (mixin?)
+* remove warnings and bugs
-    * buttons with handlers (predefined config: back, title, add, editMode)
+    * nextTransition without timeout
-    * defaultHandlers for back/title
+    * going back to home error if not started there
-    * HeaderStore for state, actions for changing state
+    * transition-warning
 * crud for exercises
 * crud for workouts
 * trainings